 In furtherance of these goals, the Graduate School in partnership with sponsoring departments at Princeton University is launching a new pre-doctoral fellowship initiative.
 The pre-doctoral fellowship is a one-year, fully funded fellowship that includes an offer of regular admission to the sponsoring doctoral program the following year.
 The fellowship is intended for students who would benefit from an additional year of training before formally entering the sponsoring departments' PhD program.
 Successful completion of an individualized one year academic plan/course of study as determined by the Graduate School and the sponsoring department is required for matriculation into the doctoral program the following year.
 The academic plan/course of study will be individually tailored to the needs and background of each fellow.
 In general, the academic plan/course of study will include pre-doctoral fellows taking two or three courses each semester from among our graduate and/or undergraduate offerings, supplemented by individual faculty mentoring, tailored instruction in department specific research methods, and/or work in sponsoring faculty members' lab.

-Members of groups who contribute to the University’s diversity—including members of groups that have been historically and are presently underrepresented in the academy (e.g., racial and ethnic minorities, individuals from first generation/low income backgrounds, etc.) and those who have made active contributions to enhancing access, diversity, and inclusion in the sponsoring departments field—are especially encouraged to apply.
-Applicants must be legally authorized to work/study in the United States at the time of submitting the application and for the duration of the program.
+Members of groups who contribute to the University’s diversity—including members of groups that have been historically and are presently underrepresented in the United States (e.g., racial and ethnic minorities, individuals from first-generation/low-income backgrounds, etc.) and those who have made active contributions to enhancing access, diversity, and inclusion in the sponsoring department's field—are especially encouraged to apply.

 How to Apply